 Unfortunately, many members were not fluent in the Inuit languages and dialects, and therefore had to rely upon interpreters, who often were special constables.
 Many former members reported instances where they gave a lengthy explanation to the Inuit for a decision being made, only to witness the interpreter reduce it to several sentences.
-The assumption by the members was that the interpreter conveyed only the decision, not the explanation.60
+The assumption by the members was that the interpreter conveyed only the decision, not the explanation.

-RCMP headquarters was aware of ineffective translations services but did little to change it.
-In Igaluit in 1961, for example, the position of Inuit special constable stayed vacant for almost a year because the RCMP was not willing to increase the salary for the position to be on par with other departments that were hiring translators and interpreters.
-The lack of interpreters "affects practically all investigations as well as some administrative duties," stated Sgt.
-E.G. Forrest, of the Iqaluit detachment.
-In one case, an Inuk suspected of stealing a rug had been held for 17 days before the police could get a statement from the accused because there was no interpreter available.61 This issue still had not been solved by 1973, when the officer commanding "G" Division reported:
+RCMP headquarters was aware of ineffective translation services, but did little to change it.
+In Iqaluit in 1961, for example, the position of Inuit special constable stayed vacant for almost a year because the RCMP was not willing to increase the salary for the position to be on par with other departments that were hiring translators and interpreters.
+In one case, an Inuk suspected of stealing a rug had been held for seventeen days before the police could get a statement from the accused because there was no interpreter available.
+This issue still had not been solved by 1973, when the officer commanding "G" Division reported:

-Several of the Eskimo leaders raised the matter of lack of direct communication between our members since very few of our people speak the Eskimo Language.
-Our special constables act as interpreters but this is not always satisfactory since there is often a loss in the translation which lead to misinterpretation and misunderstanding ...
+Several of the Eskimo leaders raised the matter of lack of direct communication between our members since very few of our people speak the Eskimo language.
+Our special constables act as interpreters but this is not always satisfactory since there is often a loss in the translation which leads to misinterpretation and misunderstanding ...
 I feel that it is very important that more of our members learn to speak the Eskimo Language inasmuch as our role in the North is quickly changing ...
-Our police role with all its manifestation is not clearly understood by the Eskimos because they do not understand the intricacies of the various laws and ordinances.62
+Our police role with all its manifestation is not clearly understood by the Eskimos because they do not understand the intricacies of the various laws and ordinances.

-This sentiment was echoed by retired RCMP constable Terry Jenkin who explained to the QTC the difficulties he faced in communicating with Inuit: "I got some basic understanding and ability to speak Inuktitut.
+This sentiment was echoed by retired RCMP constable Terry Jenkin, who explained to the QTC the difficulties he faced in communicating with Inuit: "I got some basic understanding and ability to speak Inuktitut.
 You don't know how well you are communicating.
 It was with great difficulty."

 Recognition of Inuit special constables has been scarce.
-One constable, Lazarus Kyak, was appointed an Officer of the Order of Canada for his "service to his fellow Eskimos as a Special Constable in the Royal Canadian Mounted Police for nearly thirty years."
-Deceased special constables at Cambridge Bay have recently been recognized by the placing of RCMP markers at their gravesites.
+One constable, Kyak, was appointed an Officer of the Order of Canada for his "service to his fellow Eskimos as a Special Constable in the Royal Canadian Mounted Police for nearly thirty years."
+Deceased special constables at Cambridge Bay have recently been recognized by the placing of RCMP markers at their grave sites.
 Inuit special constables, who contributed so much to the RCMP northern history, have yet to be recognized as a group.
 This omission seems particularly inappropriate since the RCMP chose to recognize in 1973 the contribution of qimmiit to the Force's northern work.

-An RCMP report from 1961 complained that it was becoming very difficult to hire "competent Eskimo interpreters", especially in Igaluit, because the pay for special constables was relatively low compared to the salaries offered by other federal, military and private employers.
-The RCMP also admitted that they had reduced the number of people interested in the job due to its own actions, stating that a large group of potential bilingual candidates "have been involved with the Police-principally in infractions of the NWT Liquor Ordinance.
-Numerous enquiries have not located any suitable person in this group who is interested in joining the Force as a Special Constable."
-The detachment was so severely affected by the lack of interpreters that it even opened the possibility of using a female Qallunaaq stenographer, noting that the potential candidate "is fluent in Eskimo and English, and has good experience in stenographic duties.
-She would perhaps, have limited use in serious crime."
+An RCMP report from 1961 complained that it was becoming very difficult to hire "competent Eskimo interpreters," especially in Iqaluit, because the pay for special constables was relatively low compared to the salaries offered by other federal, military, and private employers.
+The RCMP also admitted that they had reduced the number of people interested in the job due to its own actions, stating that a large group of potential bilingual candidates "[had] been involved with the Police-principally in infractions of the N.W.T.
+Liquor Ordinance."
+The detachment was so severely affected by the lack of interpreters that it even opened the possibility of using a female Qallunaat stenographer, noting that the potential candidate "[was] fluent in Eskimo and English, and [had] good experience in stenographic duties."